Babu1107/EDA-with-Netflix-Dataset/README.md

-Objective : Performing Exploratory Data Analysis with Netflix Dataset
+Objective : Performing Exploratory Data Analysis with Netflix Dataset<BR>
-Domain: OTT
+Domain: OTT<BR>
 Finding answers to the following questions :
 1. Total Content on Netflix
 2. Type of Content uploaded more on Netflix